ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - gardening
   - name: Gary Scowcroft
     jobtitle: Technical Sales Engineer
-    bio: >-
-      Gary joined ASL in has an impressive 40 years of experience in wire and cable assemblies, Gary knows a lot!
-Since joining ASL 5 years ago, he has transformed the way we win new business, ensuring that the transition is seamless and that we have built strong partnerships with customers.
+    bio: Gary has an impressive 40 years of experience in wire and cable assemblies!
+      Since joining 5 years ago, he has transformed the way we win new business, ensuring that the transition is seamless and that we have built strong partnerships with customers.
+Gary is a devoted grandfather and enjoys hiking and rock climbing - he also loves a bit of rock music!

-      Gary is a devoted grandfather and a real outdoors guy, so when we can’t get hold of him at the weekend, it’s because he’s either entertaining his grandchildren or climbing up Ben Nevis!
     image: /img/team9-1-.png
     interests:
       - hiking